david2tosin/todo-app/README.md

 # todo-app
-Simple CRUD Todo App With Firebase
+CRUD Todo App With Firebase

 A simple Todo App capable of CRUD (Create, Read, Update and Delete) operations using Firebase as a real time database.